YaSuenag/SimpleCom/README.md

 5. Press F1 to leave its serial session and to finish SimpleCom
     * Press CTRL+C in batch mode

+> [!IMPORTANT]
+> You have to use batch mode (`--batch`) if you want to redirect something into SimpleCom.
+Batch mode would not terminate automatically when stdin reaches EOF.
+So you have to type CTRL+C if you want terminate SimpleCom.

 ## Command line options

 | Option | Default | Description |